 Proposed Laws that Support Equity and Justice

 - H.R.
-799: Shift Back to Society Act allows a pilot program to make grants to historically Black colleges and universities to offer educational programs to people who have recently been, or will soon be, released from prison.
+799: Shift Back to Society Act allows a pilot program to make grants to historically Black colleges and universities.
+These grants offer educational programs to people who have recently been, or will soon be, released from prison.

 - S. 573 / H.R.
-1886: National Criminal Justice Commission Act of 2017 creates a National Criminal Justice Commission that will review every aspect of the nation's criminal justice system.
+1886: National Criminal Justice Commission Act of 2017 creates a commission that will review the nation's criminal justice system.

 - H.R.
-1146: Equal Opportunity for Residential Representation Act requires the Secretary of Housing and Urban Development to establish a pilot program to make grants to eligible organizations to give legal help to low-income families regarding housing disputes.
+1146: Equal Opportunity for Residential Representation Act requires the Secretary of Housing and Urban Development to establish a pilot program.
+The program would make grants to give legal help to low-income families with housing disputes.

 - H.R.
 1809: Juvenile Justice Reform Act of 2017 reauthorizes and improves the Juvenile Justice and Delinquency Prevention Act of 1974.